S

 Alligator: Warmer Nest?
 More Baby Boys

 The sex of a baby alligator is not determined by genetics but by the temperature of the nest during incubation.
-If the temperature stays around 90 to 93 degrees Fahrenheit, most of the hatchlings will be male.
+Unlike mammals, which rely on sex chromosomes, alligators depend on the environment to set this crucial outcome.